Germany coach calls on FIFA and broadcasters to 'find a way' – DW – 05/05/2023

 Women’s football has experienced an explosion in popularity in recent years, with Europe at the heart of this growth.
 In April 2022, some 91,000 fans attended Barcelona's Champion's League semifinal clash with Wolfsburg in Spain.
 In July more than 87,000 filled London's Wembley Stadium for the final of the European Championship, as hosts England beat Germany to secure their first ever title.
 All three of these countries are among those threatened with a TV blackout.

 One reason mooted for the discrepancy between FIFA's expectations and the actual sums offered by broadcasters is the time difference.
-New Zealand's North Island, including host cities Auckland, Wellington and Hamilton, is 12 hours ahead of UTC (Coordinated Universal Time), putting it 10-11 hours ahead of the "Big Five."
+New Zealand's host cities Auckland, Wellington, Hamilton and Dunedin are 12 hours ahead of UTC (Coordinated Universal Time), putting them 10-11 hours ahead of the "Big Five."
 Most games will kick off in the evening local time, which equates to late morning in Europe, far from prime-time slots and coinciding with working hours for many people.

 But Voss-Tecklenburg is confident that fans will find a way to watch the games despite the inconvenience.